srobo/website/_events/sr2020/competition.md

 ### Day 1 - 18th April, 2020

-Saturday begins with a briefing on the rules and general struture of the weekend, followed by the start of the league matches will start.
+Saturday begins with a briefing on the rules and general struture of the weekend, followed by the start of the league matches.
 The league matches offer teams a chance to prove their robot against up to three others, earn points which will seed the knockouts and improve their robots as they go.

 | Time  | Activity                         |
 |-------|----------------------------------|